dagda1/blog/source/_posts/2011-11-13-backbone-js---lessons-learned.markdown

 {% gist 1362205 %}
 We are taking advantage of the way Backbone already handles events.
 The Backbone **Events** object is a module that can be mixed in with any object, giving the object the ability to bind and trigger custom named events.
 On lines 4 and 5, we are making sure that any of the views that want to publish or subscribe to events have a reference to the **vent** object.
 With this in place, I can simply raise an event from the BusinessUnitView and pass the newly created collection as an event argument.
 Below is the BusinessUnitView refactored to take advantage of the event aggregator:
 {% gist 1362495 %}
 The first addition is on line 3 where the view obtains a reference to our extended Backbone.js **Events** object and on line 20 where the custom **Events** object is used to **trigger** a custom event that is uniquely identified by a string.
-We are using the convention of a colon separated string to namespace the events and avoid collisions.
+We are using the convention of a colon separated string (**reportingbusinessunitview:load**) to namespace the events and avoid collisions.
 Below is the code listing for the ManagementReportView that subscribes to the event listed above:
 {%gist 1365243 %}
 On line 3 of the above gist, we are using the **bind** method of the Events object to specify a callback that will be triggered when the event is raised and any optional arguments can be passed to the callback which in this instance is the newly created businessunits backbone collection that we created from the user input in the previous view.
 On line 7 we define the callback event handler.
 The **load** callback on line 7 is declared using the fat arrow **=>** syntax.
 Coffeescript will take care of binding methods to *this* if you declare a function using the fat arrow **=>** instead of the skinny one **->**.
 This means you don't need to use the underscore **_.bindAll** method as I would in javascript which can be quite tedious and relies on your diligence.
 One of the many reasons why you should be using coffeescript.
 On line 8 of the load callback we are setting the view's collections reference to the argument raised from the triggered event and line 9 brings us to our next gotcha: